 The dental industry requires custom-part, single-unit production, with excellent accuracy.
-Therefore, dentistry is getting more and more attention in the 3D printing industrie .
-Additive manufacturing equipment makers and material suppliers for these printers are already taking notice.
+Therefore, dentistry is getting more and more attention in the 3D printing industry.
+Additive manufacturing equipment manufacturers and material suppliers for these printers are already taking notice.

 There are basically 5 different 3D printing technologies being used in the dental industry today: Digital Light Projection (DLP), Jet, Stereo-Lithography Apparatus (SLA),Selective Laser Sintering and Direct Laser Metal Sintering (DLMS).
-Each system varies in the materials available, how those materials are solidified, and how they can be used.
+The variety of each technology is in the materials used, how those materials are solidified, and how they can be used.

 Typical vertical resolution is 13 µm to 50 µm with very good accuracy and excellent surface finish.
 Post-print processing involves removal of support material by rinsing.

 3D jet printing is just what it sounds like, a more sophisticated big brother of the inkjet printer.
-Instead of ink being jetted or sprayed onto paper in a single layer, a resin or wax is jetted onto support material, and then onto previously sprayed layers until the part begins to take on depth and shape (Figure 1).
+Instead of ink being jetted or sprayed onto paper in a single layer, a resin or wax is jetted onto support material, and then onto previously sprayed layers until the part begins to take on depth and shape.